 Christine Artero wins widespread recommendations from market sources who commend her impressive work as arbitrator under a wide range of institutional rules.

 Christine is an independent arbitrator; full-time resident at The Arbitration Chambers (Singapore); and door tenant of Fountain Court Chambers (London and Singapore).

-A dual-qualified lawyer, she is educated in both the civil law and the common law traditions, and she is admitted to the Paris Bar and as a solicitor in England and Wales.
+A dual-qualified lawyer, she is educated in both the civil law and common law traditions.
+She is admitted to the Paris Bar, and as a solicitor in England and Wales.

 As adjunct professor, Christine teaches international arbitration at the University of Toulouse 1 (France), and regularly lectures at other leading institutions.
 She also regularly speaks at international arbitration conferences.